SidneyHollingsworth/stock-analysis/README.md

 - Original run time for 2017 was 0.1328125 seconds.
 Refactoring sped up 2017 run time by 0.0548125 seconds.
 (Screenshots below)
 - Orginal run time for 2018 was 0.1015625 seconds.
 Refactoring sped up 2018 run time by 0.0155625 seconds.
 (Screenshots below)

+How I refactored the VBA code: The main gain in speeding up run time was by using manual calculation rather than automatic.
+Another piece was doing away with worksheet.activate.

 ##### 2017 Starting Run Time
 ![2017 Starting Run Time](https://github.com/SidneyHollingsworth/stock-analysis/blob/0ca17f30b627400ccf14fad89a18d47471a4f2f6/Resources/2017_Starting_Run_Time.png)